Temple of Poseidon, Sounion: Materials

-There are many materials that went into the construction of the Temple of Poseidon at Sounion.
-The main temple we see today is mainly made out of marble with an intricate taenia (the fancy borders on the ceiling).
-The marble is an Agrileza marble.
-The marble used on the Temple of Poseidon at Sounion came from the marble quarries, a place where marble is removed from the earth, in the Agrileza mines.
+There are many materials that went into the construction of the temple at Sounion.
+The temple we see today is mainly made out of marble with an intricate taenia (the fancy borders on the ceiling).
+The marble is a marble from the Agrileza quarries.
 This type of marble was 'coarsed grained' meaning that it had a rougher texture than smooth, shiny marble.
 What makes the Temple of Poseidon at Sounion so interesting is that it was built on top of another old temple.
-The materials that the older temple was made out of was limestone rock, which was also integrated into the structure of the current remains of the temple.
+The materials that the older temple was made out of was limestone, which was also integrated into the structure of the current remains of the temple.
 This was discovered in 1884 by German archeologist Wilhelm Dorpfeld.
-Dorpfeld found that the new temple, considered Classical, was built on top of another temple from a different time period regarded as the Archaic period.
+He found that the new temple, considered Classical, was built on top of another temple from a different time period regarded as the Archaic period.
 When building the new temple on top of the old, the marble was laid on top of the old limestone crepidoma, in a way that enveloped it.
-The Archaic period dates back to 800 BCE to 650 BCE a period of time that began after the Persians left Greece.
+The Archaic period dates back to 800 BCE to 650 BCE, a period of time that began after the Persians left Greece.
 The classical period dates from 480 to 323 BCE.